All Categories Telraam Outdoor Power supply for Telraam S2 Outdoor

 Power supply for Telraam S2 Outdoor

 To power your Telraam S2 Outdoor correctly and safely, it’s important to know which hardware version you’re working with.
-This guide explains the power requirements for both device versions and offers examples of suitable power sources.
+This guide explains the power requirements for our final version (see picture).
+If you have a Pilot version of our Telraam S2 Outdoor, please refer to this page.

 1. Power supply

 Each Telraam S2 Outdoor unit comes with a pre-mounted cable and a junction box for a waterproof connection.
-The type of power input depends on the device version:
+The final version of the Telraam S2 Outdoor features a female USB-C connector inside the junction box.
+This makes powering the unit easier and more flexible.

 ⚠️ Warning: Only connect to correct power sources.
 Using other voltages may permanently damage the unit.